immosmart/smartbox/docs/en_keyboard.md

-# Обзор
+# Overview

-Плагин позволяет отобразить виртуальную клавиатуру на экране.
+The plugin allows to show a virtual keyboard on the screen.

-# Инициализация
+# Initialisation

-SBKeyboard - jQuery плагин, который может быть вызван на любом jQuery элементе.
+SBKeyboard - jQuery plugin which can be called on any jQuery element.
-Первичная инициализация плагина произодится следующим образом:
+The first plugin initialisation occurs in the following way:

         $(el).SBKeyboard(options);